 Based on the CUPID 1 results and following discussions with the FDA, we advanced MYDICAR to our CUPID 2 Phase 2b trial.
 The primary objective of our ongoing CUPID 2 trial is to determine the efficacy of a single intracoronary infusion of high-dose MYDICAR compared to placebo, in conjunction with maximal optimized heart failure therapy, in reducing the frequency of and/or delaying heart failure-related hospitalizations in patients with systolic heart failure (having an ejection fraction less than 35%) who are at increased risk of terminal events based on elevated levels of natriuretic peptides or a recent heart failure-related hospitalization.
 Ejection fraction, or EF, is the measurement used to describe the contractility of the heart.
 The dose being used in this trial is equivalent to the high-dose used in CUPID 1.
 Patients are randomized in parallel to high-dose MYDICAR or placebo in a 1:1 ratio.
 Approximately 250 patients will be enrolled to obtain at least 186 adjudicated heart failure-related hospitalizations.
 The primary efficacy endpoint is time-to-recurrent heart failure-related hospitalizations in the presence of terminal events at the time of primary analysis data cutoff.
-We expect to complete enrollment of this trial in the first half of 2014 and announce results in mid-2015.
+We expect to complete enrollment of this trial by the end of February 2014 and announce results in April 2015.

 Upon completion of our ongoing CUPID 2 trial, we plan to discuss results with the FDA and the EMA with the possibility that MYDICAR could qualify for expedited approval if the trial outcome demonstrates substantial reduction in recurrent heart failure-related hospitalizations and concordant trends in reduction in and/or delay of terminal events overall, and death in particular.
 However, if the FDA requires another trial, we have an SPA in place for a 572-patient Phase 3 pivotal trial using the same endpoint as in our CUPID 2 trial.
-We believe the results of one or both of these trials could support submission of a BLA and a Marketing Authorization Application, or MAA, filing for MYDICAR for the treatment of systolic heart failure.
+We believe the results of one or both of these trials could support submission of a BLA for MYDICAR for the treatment of systolic heart failure.
+In November 2013, the EMA indicated that if MYDICAR demonstrates a substantial and highly significant treatment effect in the advanced heart failure population, and no untoward effects attributable to MYDICAR are observed, a safety database of approximately 205-230 subjects may be sufficient for a safety assessment to allow for acceptance of a MAA for MYDICAR for the treatment of systolic heart failure.
+We therefore believe that, if the above conditions are met, a Phase 3 trial may not be required for marketing approval in Europe.